cschloegel/alti-watermark/readme.txt

 *	works only with JPG files (for now).

-For support, please visit <a href="http://www.alticreation.com/en/alti-watermark/" target="_blank">Watermark Plugin</a>.
+For support, please visit http://www.alticreation.com/en/alti-watermark/

 == Installation ==